briqr/briqr.github.io/_pages/about.md

 Dec 2017-Aug 2019, Feb 2021-Aug 2022, Aug 2022-Dec 2023. **PhD** student in computer science, computer vision.
 Due to circumstances and personal reasons, it is left unfinished.

-During these dates I worked as a PhD student in computer science at the University of Bonn.

 **MSc** in computer science, University of Bonn.

 **BSc** in computer and software engineering, Technion.